 Recognizing human emotions and responding appropriately has the potential to radically change the way we interact with technology.
 However, to train machines to sensibly detect and recognize human emotions, we need valid emotion ground truths.
 We face a fundamental challenge concerning temporal resolution in emotion elicitation and measurement: even though emotions, whether microexpressions or bodily changes, are in continuous flux and can be measured, self-reports do not have the same temporal resolution.
 Several factors contribute to this temporal resolution mismatch, including different awareness levels across individuals; non-linearity in time perception; and how emotions themselves alter time perception.

-- Survey sensing and annotation techniques
+- Ideate elicitation, sensing, and annotation techniques

 How to Participate